usmannasir/cyberpanel/guides/SECURITY_INSTALLATION.md

 ## Overview

-This document describes the secure installation process for CyberPanel that eliminates hardcoded passwords and implements environment-based configuration.
+This document describes the secure installation process for CyberPanel that generates secure passwords and updates configuration files directly during installation.

 ## Security Improvements